joahnarose-data/Product-Sales-Analysis-Using-Power-BI-Version-2.0-/README.md

 - Identification and separate classification of negative transactions.
 - Preparation of relevant fields for measures, slicers, and visualizations.

-The Power BI model follows a star schema, with FactSales as the central transaction-level fact table and dimension tables providing analytical context.
+The Power BI model follows a **star schema**, with **FactSales** as the central transaction-level fact table and dimension tables providing analytical context.

 Key dimensions include: